A Study of Brain Aging in Vietnam War Veterans

 San Francisco VA Medical Center

 Do Traumatic Brain Injury (TBI) and Posttraumatic Stress Disorder (PTSD) Affect the Aging Brain in Veterans of the Vietnam War?

 In 2012, the US Department of Defense (DOD) awarded funding for “The Study of Brain Aging in Vietnam War Veterans (DOD ADNI).
 TBI and PTSD are common combat related problems and may be associated with a greater risk of AD.

-The information collected in DOD ADNI will help us to learn more about how these injuries may affect Veterans of the Vietnam War as they grow older, as well as Veterans of the current wars in Iraq and Afghanistan, who also have these types of combat-related injuries.
+The information collected in DOD ADNI helps us to learn more about how these injuries may affect Veterans of the Vietnam War as they grow older, as well as Veterans of the wars in Iraq and Afghanistan, who also have these types of combat-related injuries.